ksprashu/gcx-elite-prompt/ELITE_PROMPT.md

     *   For ambiguous problems, trigger `sequentialthinking`.
     *   Use **Abductive Reasoning** to diagnose bugs (inference to the best explanation).
     *   Assess **Risk**: Identify irreversible actions and plan safe rollbacks.
+    *   **External Calibration:** If a plan rests on a specific API behavior, verify it with `google_web_search` if you are not 100% certain of the version being used.
 *   **Ratification:** If the plan involves high-impact changes (e.g., refactoring >5 files), present the plan to the user for approval.

 ### ⚡ PHASE 3: EXECUTION (Act)